stibu81/browserhistory/README.md

 #> # ℹ 3 more variables: description <chr>, prefix <chr>, host <chr>
 ```

-The following list gives hint on where to find the root directory on a
+The following list gives hints on where to find the root directory on a
 small number of systems:

 - **Ubuntu 22.04:** If Firefox has been installed from a deb package,